MetaMask/snap-7715-permissions/packages/gator-permissions-snap/docs/architecture.md

 ### Core Components

 - **EntryPoint (index.ts)**: The main entrypoint for the snap.
 Sets up all services, dependencies, and lifecycle handlers.
 Connects RPC handlers and UserEventDispatcher to the Snaps runtime.
 - **RpcHandler**: Functional RPC handler created by `createRpcHandler()` that responds to JSON-RPC requests from external systems.
-Supports three methods: grantPermission, getPermissionOffers, getGrantedPermissions.
+Supports grant, permission offers, granted permissions, revocation submission, and supported-permissions queries.
-- **PermissionRequestProcessor**: Looks up permission modules from the registry and runs each request through the grant pipeline.
+- **PermissionRequestProcessor**: Looks up permission modules from the registry, creates a per-request `ConfirmationShell`, builds grant lifecycle handlers, and runs each request through the grant pipeline.
 - **PermissionRegistry**: Maps permission type strings to unified `PermissionModule` definitions.
 - **PermissionGrantPipeline**: Sequences grant preparation, confirmation session, and grant resolution for each request.
 - **PermissionModule**: Per-type contract (parse, buildContext, renderBody, caveats, etc.) registered in the registry.
+- **ConfirmationShellFactory**: Creates a per-request `ConfirmationShell` wired to a module's `renderBody` and shell options.
+- **ConfirmationShell**: Permission-agnostic confirmation chrome (account selector, trust signals, token balance, existing-permissions subview) and session event wiring.
+- **ConfirmationSession**: Owns dialog lifecycle for introduction, confirmation, and existing-permissions subviews per request.
 - **UserEventDispatcher**: Manages user input events from the snaps environment, providing event registration, cleanup, and sequential event processing.

 ### Service Components